vandre-sales/meliva-ds/docs/docs/components/page.md

 The layout component is designed to power full webpages.
 It is flexible enough to handle most modern designs and includes a simple mechanism for handling desktop and mobile navigation.

 A number of sections are available as part of the layout, most of which are optional.
-Content is added by [slotting elements](/docs/usage/#slots) into various locations.
+Content is populated by [slotting elements](/docs/usage/#slots) into various locations.

 This component _does not_ implement any [content sectioning](https://developer.mozilla.org/en-US/docs/Web/HTML/Element#content_sectioning) or "semantic elements" internally (such as `<main>`, `<header>`, `<footer>`, etc.).
-Instead, it is recommended that you slot in content sectioning elements wherever you feel they're appropriate.
+Instead, we recommended that you slot in content sectioning elements wherever you feel they're appropriate.

 ## Layout Anatomy

-This image depicts the layout's anatomy, including the default positions of each section.
+This image depicts a page's anatomy, including the default positions of each section.
 The labels represent the [named slots](#slots) you can use to populate them.

 Most slots are optional.
-Slots that have no content will not be shown, allowing you to opt-in to just the sections of the layout you actually need.
+Slots that have no content will not be shown, allowing you to opt-in to just the sections you actually need.

 ![Screenshot of Layout Anatomy showing various slots](/assets/images/layout-anatomy.svg)